ZigaSajovic/linuxBrighntessControl/README.md

 # linuxBrightnessControl
-Script to control screen brightness, to be binded to keyboard shortcut
+Script to control screen brightness

+If your machine does not support native keyboard brightness control, this script can be binded as a custom hotkey.

 ## Configure